People, places, innocence,

 Nothing in this world stays the same, it seems.
 The only thing I can count on is change.
 I was diagnosed as autistic last year at the age of twenty-five.
 I was just starting to embrace it as part of my identity until a new doctor I saw a week ago ruled it out.
 If I was autistic, then I would have been like this when I was a young child, she says.
 A person can’t become autistic, they are born autistic, from birth and forever more, through all the highs and lows that life has to offer.
 I walked away with a whole new set of diagnoses to add to my collection, and a script for antipsychotics.
 But I am not so sure even autism is a static thing.
 Even genes, I learnt at university, can be changed by the environment (“Fluid genome”, “Mae-Wan Ho”, and “Lamarkism” are some terms to look up).
 If they didn’t then we would not evolve would we.

-My depression diagnosis has been changed to bipolar and I am beginning to realise I spend much of my life dissociated.
+My depression diagnosis has been changed to schizoaffective and I am beginning to realise I spend much of my life dissociated.
 Through dissociation and busyness, I check out of ordinary life.
 I don’t feel time, age, or other earthly constructs.
 A part of me is somewhere else.
 I may let months or years pass me by, then return to the world only to find it has gone on without me.

 I guess the change in my life weighing on me the most right now is the absence of a close friend.
 While I only met her last year, it was like we had always known each other.
 She was like a time machine, transporting me back to a point in life before I was swallowed by the underworld.
 She turned a key in me and brought back my ecstasy for life and the pleasure I got from being with another human.
 With her, the world seemed more bearable.
 I went from wanting to die all the time to being afraid of dying because I felt like my life was only just beginning.
 She brought out a very young side of me; our connection reminds me of the connection Avril sings about in her song “Innocence”.
 I thought, for a minute, my happy ending had arrived.
 But glass is fragile; I have not seen her since.